 Service Your Pump

-In many instances, you may be able to remove your water fountains pump.
+In many instances, you may be able to remove your outdoor water fountains pump.
 This is an excellent option that can allow you to clean your pump thoroughly to ensure it will continue to operate smoothly.
 Cleaning a water pump can help to reduce algae and other debris from creating a blockage and burning your pump's motor out.
 You should store your pump indoors once it has been completely cleaned and all water has been removed.
-Water fountain pumps are expensive and the number one reason they fail is a lack of maintenance.
+Outdoor fountain pumps are expensive and the number one reason they fail is a lack of maintenance.
 Take this time to get your motor maintenance and you will be enjoying the relaxing sounds and sights of your water feature for many years to come.

 Cover Large Water Fountains

 If you own a large water fountain that is unable to be moved, you will need to consider other options to winterize your unit.
 A fountain cover is going to be the best option for larger water features.
-A high-quality water fountain cover will offer excellent protection from moisture and other harmful contaminants.
+A high-quality outdoor fountain cover will offer excellent protection from moisture and other harmful contaminants.
 Most fountain covers will incorporate some form of draw string to lock your cover onto your fountain securely.
 Fountain covers come in a variety of sizes, so be sure to get an accurate measurement of the size you need.

 Use Absorbent Materials

-If you are unable to move or cover your fountain, you can still drain it and fill the basin with moisture absorbent materials such as blankets.
+If you are unable to move or cover your outdoor fountain, you can still drain it and fill the basin with moisture absorbent materials such as blankets.
 The intention here is to provide the moisture a place to go beside inside your fountain.
 This is the last resort and if water gets inside your lines you may still have some cracking occur.
 You will still want to remove your pump with this strategy as the smallest amount of moisture can cause damage to a fountain pump.

-Water fountains are an excellent way to add some life to your yard or garden.
+Outdoor fountains are an excellent way to add some life to your yard or garden.
 Birds love to sing and wash in the basin and the sound of running water is therapeutic.
-Unfortunately, water fountains are not cheap and protecting your investment should be priority number one.
+Unfortunately, outdoor fountains are not cheap and protecting your investment should be priority number one.
 Sadly, the main reason why water fountains go bad is a lack of maintenance.
 This is completely avoidable by following the steps in this winterization guide.
 Don't leave your investment out in the cold to freeze and you are going to be enjoying the soothing trickle of a water feature for many years to come.